blair-mmai/wikidata/README.md

-# wikidata
+## Wikidata API

-Wikidata API experiments
+Some mini experiments with Wikidata APIs.